Kabira Mobility

 Cycle Life: The Long Game

 LFP batteries retain 80%+ capacity after 2,000-3,000 cycles.
 That's 6-8 years of daily charging.
-For our customers, this means the battery outlasts the loan period and holds residual value.
+For our customers, this means the battery outlasts the loan period, outlasts most ownership cycles, and holds residual value.

 The BYD Partnership